 Students’ understanding of Mathematics is assessed using standardised tools and rich assessment tasks.

-Our Term 1 Integrated Studies unit is the Albert Park Primary School Learner.
-Students will be unpacking the Albert Park Way (our school community’s code of conduct for establishing and maintaining positive relationships).
+We will continue to foster the importance of the ‘Albert Park Way’ and continuing to follow the school community’s code of conduct for establishing and maintaining positive relationships.
 The five dimensions of the Albert Park Way are:

 In Grade 4, students are set up to 30 minutes of homework nightly on Monday, Tuesday, Wednesday and Thursday.
 (Not Friday or the weekend).
 A week’s homework includes: